U.S. prestigious universities sue Trump administration for new ban on foreign students

 The agency invited students currently enrolled in US universities to consider other measures, such as transfer to full-time educational institutions.

-In frequently asked questions published by the agency, the Department of Homeland Security stated that “all students who plan to study at an American school in the fall will be able to do this, although some will have to study from abroad if their presence is not required for any full-time classes in The United States. "
+In a FAQ published by the agency, the Department of Homeland Security argued that “all students who plan to study at an American institution in the fall will be able to do so, although some will have to study from overseas if their presence is not required for any face-to-face study at United States. "

 The lawsuit filed with the Massachusetts District Court of the United States is designed to block management, claiming that it violates the Administrative Procedure Act.
 University officials say the decision by the Immigration and Customs Police (ICE) not to provide an exception for online courses puts universities in a “counterproductive position” when they have to decide whether to continue to follow their full or partial online education plans or try to reopen class attendance.